azubala/AZConstraintsRegister/README.md

 	[super updateConstraints];
 }
 ```
 And that's pretty much it!
+It's worth mentioning that `AZConstraintsRegister` tracks every constraints which were registered so it does not conflict with existing ones or added externally.

 The cool thing about the register is that makes code cleaner, you don't have to use this long `NSLayoutConstraint` methods.